Ace-Geo/algebra_practice/README.md

   Create a Room: Enter a password, your username, and choose your time control (minutes, seconds, and increment).
   Join a Room: Share the room password with a friend.
 They enter the password and confirm the settings to start the match.
 ## Gameplay:
-  Click a piece to see legal moves for that piece.
+  Click a piece to see all legal moves for that piece.
   Use the sidebar to offer draws or resign.
 ## Future Features Being Worked On:
-  Allowing you to choose what piece to promote to instead of auto-queen.
+  Allowing you to choose what piece to promote to instead of auto-queening.
+  Threefold repetition detection.
+  Fifty move rule detection.
+  Draw by insufficient material detection.